Trigam04/Collections/README.md

 # Changes
 ## Items
 - Changed the stack sizes of Snowballs, Eggs, and Ender Pearls to 64.
-- Changed Water Buckets, Lava Buckets, Milk Buckets, Powder Snow Buckets, and all Fish Buckets to stack to 16.
+- Changed Water Buckets, Lava Buckets, Milk Buckets, and Powder Snow Buckets to stack to 16.
+- Changed the stack size of Beds 64.
 ## Aesthetic
 - Re-textured dirt/grass related blocks to their Minecraft Dungeons textures.
 - Re-textured music discs to actually look good.